Nahid1911/MV-Capstone-1-Module-1/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-To get a local copy up and running, follow these steps.
+To get a local copy you can follow the following steps.

 ### Prerequisites